Page Reviewed / Updated - May 2019

 While the programs listed on this page are inclusive as to what is available from the state of Vermont, nationwide programs are also available for assistance.
 To assist one in searching for other available programs, such as those from non-profit and private organizations, and to find the best option for one’s needs and circumstances, don’t hesitate to use our free Resource Locator Tool.

 Cost of Care Calculator

-In 2018, the statewide average cost of adult day care in Vermont is $96 / day, which is quite high in comparison to the nationwide average of $76 / day.
-However, the area of Burlington is extremely inexpensive, compared both to the statewide and nationwide average, at approximately $31 / day.
+In 2019, the statewide average cost of adult day care in Vermont is $136 / day, which again, is quite high in comparison to the nationwide average of $72 / day.
+The area of Burlington is also very costly, particularly when compared to the nationwide average, at approximately $143 / day.

 Medicaid Programs & Waivers

 Prior to learning about Medicaid based assistance, it is beneficial to understand what Medicaid is.
 Medicaid is a jointly funded federal and state health care program intended for low-income individuals.
 The federal government sets basic parameters for the program and each state administers the program as they see fit within the given parameters.

 In the state of Vermont, the Medicaid program is called Green Mountain Care.
 This program pays for nursing home care, as well as limited in-home personal care, for those who are elderly and disabled with limited funds.